 Many times, once an estate plan has been established, complacency sets in.
 While some sense of security should follow establishing a plan, it is important to review your plan regularly.
-'Tis the season to review your estate plan - make the resolution that is easy to keep.
+'Tis the season to review your estate plan, so make the resolution that is easy to keep.

-Gina M. Barry is a partner in the regional law firm of Bacon Wilson, P.C., Attorneys at Law.
+Gina M. Barry is a Partner with the law firm of Bacon Wilson, P.C.
 She is a member of the National Association of Elder Law Attorneys, the Estate Planning Council, and the Western Massachusetts Elder Care Professionals Association.
 She concentrates her practice in the areas of Estate and Asset Protection Planning, Probate Administration and Litigation, Guardianships, Conservatorships and Residential Real Estate.
-Gina may be reached at (413) 781-0560 or gbarry@baconwilson.com.
+Gina may be reached at (413) 781-0560 or GBarry@BaconWilson.com.